Ranaveer9177/Team-Avengers-Honeypot/CONNECTION_GUIDE.md

 2. Check if honeypot is running
 3. Ask owner to check firewall/router settings
 4. Make sure username is "admin" (password can be anything)
+5. For HTTPS, ignore SSL certificate warning (self-signed is normal)
 ```

 ---